By Dr Minh Alexander NHS whistleblower and former consultant psychiatrist, 12 September 2018

 - In recent debates, there has been conflation of compromise agreements with ‘bounties’ and ‘bribes’.
 For example:

 Such statements imply that whistleblowers accept cash to keep quiet against the public interest.
 The reality is much more complex.
 Gags unquestionably do discourage some staff from speaking out, but many compromise agreements are implemented after a long battle, and after patient safety disclosures have been made.
 The clue is the name : compromise agreements are usually substandard and do not even compensate fairly for all serious loss.
 They quite often leave whistleblowers in chronic economic insecurity.
 From whistleblowers’ perspectives, settling may be a means of limiting litigation risk when there are mouths to feed, families to protect from the stress of endless disputes or self care when health has been seriously affected.
-What compromise agreements quite often hide are embarrassing details of what employers to whistleblowers, as opposed to the whistleblower’s original concerns.
+What compromise agreements quite often hide are embarrassing details of what employers do to whistleblowers, as opposed to the whistleblower’s original concerns.
 So in short, it is mostly victimisation and attrition that leads to compromise agreements.
 To equate this with ‘bounties’ or being ‘rewarded’ is not a serious argument.

 - There is an APPG on banking of which Norman Lamb is Co-Chair.